iloathereality/blog/content/devlog-02.md

 Along the way I also discovered a missed optimization case in LLVM ([llvm/62093]) and tried to fix it on the rust side using scottmcm's suggestion ([rust/110318], although it looks like this is doing more harm than good, this PR is likely to be closed).
-I also learned a lot about tagged pointers and some stuff about tools to around LLVM.
+I also learned a lot about tagged pointers and some stuff about tools around LLVM.

 Overall, proud of this work!